swordapp/swordv3/src/sections/METADATA_FORMATS.md

 ## Default Format

 In order to provide a baseline of interoperability, SWORD provides a default metadata format which MUST be supported by the server.
-This document has the following aspects:
+This document has the following aspects (as per {% link Metadata Deposit %}):

 1. It is serialised as JSON and with a JSON-LD `@context`